How To Pay Your Income Tax In Malaysia

-If you find yourself struggle to fork out the full tax payable amount and is unable to meet the payment deadline of April 30 of the year of assessment, you can apply for payment of the balance of tax in instalments.
+If you find yourself struggling to fork out the full tax payable amount and is unable to meet the payment deadline of April 30 of the year of assessment, you can apply for payment of the balance of tax in installments.

 However, please note that even if the appeal is approved, late payment penalty will still be imposed.

 What’s the penalty for late income tax payment?

 If you failed to make the full payment after April 30 following the year of assessment, you will be charged a late payment penalty of 10% on the balance of tax not paid.

 If the tax and penalty imposed is not paid within 60 days from the date the penalty is imposed, a further penalty of 5% will be imposed on the amount still owing.